PeterWong327/study-guide-notes/misc.md

 - What is a MAC address?
   - A MAC (media access control) address is an ethernet address, which is built into ethernet hardware, which means that every computer has a unique MAC address.
-The MAC address of a computer receiving data is put into the 'Destination Address' of the Ethernet Frame, while the sending computer puts its own MAC address as the 'Source Address'
+The MAC address of a computer receiving data is put into the 'Destination Address' of the Ethernet Frame, while the sending computer puts its own MAC address as the 'Source Address'.

 - How do packets get transferred around the internet?